 - Don’t be alarmed to see giant swarms of painfully venomous or non-venomous insects.
 Usually, it is the dusk and the dawn that set them off.
 Learn to avert these situations by staying in neutral locations.

 - Now coming to bears, black bears are much different from brown and polar bears.
 Unlike black bears, polar bears, and brown bears are attracted to noise and they don’t get scared away.
 The simple trick is to know the area in which a bear can be found and to stay away from that as far as possible.
+See our guidelines on how to choose the right bear canister to keep your food away from these wild animals.

 - Expert adventurers suggest staying away from anything that is shiny or colourful.
 They also suggest keeping a distance from plants with 3 leaves.